jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 4. Watch a movie, and verify that transcoding is occurring by watching the `ffmpeg-transcode-*.txt` logs under `/var/log/jellyfin` and using `radeontop` or similar tools.

+### LXC or LXD Container

-### Hardware acceleration in a LXC/LXD container (tested with LXC 3.0, may or may not work with version 2)
+This has been tested with LXC 3.0 and may or may not work with older versions.

 Follow the steps above to add the jellyfin user to the `video` or `render` group, depending on your circumstances.